jeremytammik/tbc/a/1882_track_nw_api.md

-As always, there is lots going on in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160), where Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas is providing tremendous help on all the realy hard questions requiring both Revit API understanding and in-depth product usage experience.
+As always, there is lots going on in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160), where Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas is providing tremendous help on all the really hard questions requiring both Revit API understanding and in-depth product usage experience.

 I played around a bit with the NavisWorks API in the week of rest and the peaceful time until